lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - This next block are the imports required by the contract from the OpenZeppelin-contracts library.
     - The first line imports ERC721.sol, to base our contract on this token standard.
 We will be needing some of the functions from its interface.
-    - the second line imports ERC721Enumerable.sol, implying the tokens in this contract and tokens owned by accounts on this contract could be enumerated.
+    - the second line imports ERC721Enumerable.sol, implying the tokens on this contract and tokens owned by accounts on this contract could be enumerated.
     - the third line imports ERC721URIStorage.sol, Implying the contract supports the storage of tokens Uri generated on it.
     - The fourth line imports Ownable.sol, giving some access control mechanism.
 Basically It gives you access to a mechanism like the onlyowner modifier.
     - The fifth line imports Counters.sol, a module that provides values that could be incremented and decremented with its methods mostly to keep track of IDs.